Rare Event Analysis via Stochastic Optimal Control: Additional experiment details

 \subsection{Baseline methods}

-We implement two baselines based on the variational formulation in \Cref{eq:kbe_variational}.
+We implement two baselines based on the variational formulation in \Cref{eq:kbe_variational} for the reversible overdamped Langevin systems.
 For the first baseline, we directly optimize \Cref{eq:kbe_variational} over the equilibrium ensemble.
 For the second baseline, we apply importance sampling to enhance the sampling of reactive regions proposed by Kang et al.~\cite{kang2024computing}.
+We obtain the ground truth by the finite-element method implemented in~\cite{baratta2023dolfinx}.